Meteor Crater: Eugene M. Shoemaker

 Eugene Merle Shoemaker continued investigations at the crater.
 A key discovery was the presence in the crater of the minerals coesite and stishovite, rare forms of silica found only where quartz-bearing rocks have been severely shocked by an instantaneous overpressure.
 Shocked quartz cannot be created by volcanic action; the only known mechanisms of creating it are naturally through lightning or an impact event, or artificially, through a nuclear explosion.
 In 1960, Edward C. T. Chao and Shoemaker identified coesite at Meteor Crater, adding to the growing body of evidence that the crater was formed from an impact generating extremely high temperatures and pressures.
 He confirmed what F.R.
 Moulton and H.H.
 Nininger already proposed: the impact vaporized the vast majority of the impactor.
 The pieces of Canyon Diablo meteorite found scattered around the site broke away from the main body before and during the impact.
 Shoemaker published his conclusions in his 1974 book, the Guidebook to the geology of Meteor Crater, Arizona.

-Geologists used the nuclear detonation that created the Sedan crater, and other such craters from the era of atmospheric nuclear testing, to establish upper and lower limits on the kinetic energy of the meteor impactor.
+Geologists used the nuclear detonation that created the Sedan crater, and other such craters from the era of atmospheric nuclear testing, to establish upper and lower limits on the kinetic energy of the impactor.